-The Governing Body has reviewed the key issues to which the academy trust is exposed together with the operating, financial and compliance controls that have been implemented to mitigate those risks.
-The Governing Body is of the view that there is a formal on-going process for identifying, evaluating and managing the academy trust's significant risks that has been in place for period 1st September 2020 to 31st August 2021 and up to the date of approval of the annual report and financial statements.
-This process is regularly reviewed by the Governing Body and a review of the Risk Register was carried out in January 2021, with the relative risk ratings reconsidered.
+The Board of Trustees has reviewed the key issues to which the academy trust is exposed together with the operating, financial and compliance controls that have been implemented to mitigate those risks.
+The Board of Trustees is of the view that there is a formal on-going process for identifying, evaluating and managing the academy trust's significant risks that has been in place for period 1st September 2021 to 31st August 2022 and up to the date of approval of the annual report and financial statements.
+This process is regularly reviewed by the Board of Trustees and a review of the Risk Register was carried out in January 2021, with the relative risk ratings reconsidered.
+Since that time, the Risk Register has undergone further consideration by the Audit & Risk Committee and two areas have been highlighted that require more detailed inclusion:-